 To identify the right keywords for your web pages, you should seek the help of experienced professionals like the digital marketing agency Denver business managers recommend.
 They have the right tools and techniques to determine the best keywords for your local business.

 4. Missing Relevant Categories

 This mistake usually happens right during the creation of a profile page in local online business directories like Google My Business.

 You should take extra care when you set up a page on these websites.
 One way to determine the right category for your business is to identify all the relevant categories where your business can fit in.
 Select the ones chosen by top-ranking local businesses that offer the same products or services as your company.

 5. The Contact Information of Your Business are not Reflected its Website

-Even if you’re using the right keywords and you are offering your audience with valuable information, your business is still missing a lot if your audience doesn’t have a way to contact you for a business engagement.
+Even if you’re using the right keywords and you are offering your audience valuable information, your business is still missing out if your audience doesn’t have a way to contact you.

-To avoid missing contact information on your website, be sure to add your contact details into it.
+To avoid missing contact information on your website, be sure to add your contact details to all pages.
 You also need to ascertain that the contact details displayed on your website are exactly the same as the ones you reflect on your business listings.